Roshan13046/Online-File-Explorer-WebApp/CONTRIBUTING.md

 # Contribution Guidelines

-Welcome to [Website for Tech Summit Conference](https://my-file-explorer-by-roshan.herokuapp.com/)!
+Welcome to [Online File Explorer App](https://my-file-explorer-by-roshan.herokuapp.com/)!
 Before sending your pull requests, make sure you read the complete guideleines.
 If you still have any doubts, feel free to create an issue or [contact us](https://github.com/Roshan13046).

 ## Contributing